patagonaa/car-fridge-replacement-connector/README.md

 # HCalory PowerPole Connector replacement
-3D printable part to replace the panelmount DC connector with Anderson PowerPole plugs for the Hcalory EC30 portable/car fridge, as the connector on mine had melted (see picture below).
+3D printable part to replace the panelmount DC connector with Anderson PowerPole plugs for the Hcalory EC30 portable/car fridge, as the connector on mine had melted ([see picture below](#original-melty-connector)).

-The original connector seems to be a misuse of the AC IEC connector C11/C12, which a lot of portable fridge manufacturers use on their devices.
+The original connector is a misuse of the IEC (AC) connector C11/C12, which a lot of portable fridge manufacturers seem to use on their devices.
 This replacement fits the original hole in the panel and replaces the C12 connector with an Anderson PowerPole PP15/30/45.

-Also, **the original connector has an integrated fuseholder, so a fuse has to be added between the PowerPole connector and the internal connections** to avoid risk of fire and other damage to the device!
+Be aware, **the original connector has an integrated fuseholder, so a fuse has to be added between the PowerPole connector and the internal connections** to avoid risk of fire and other damage to the device!
+The design could easily be adapted to fit a fuse holder as there is a lot of space, but I didn't do that as I didn't have one on hand.

+### OpenSCAD model
+The part is put together from the cover plate and the extruded panel hole, from which the PowerPole Connector is subtracted.
+The part is then split in two printable parts, which are held together by both the connector and one of the mounting screws.

+The `pp45()` module (with its associated variables) is probably useful for other projects which include PowerPole connectors as well.

 ## Pictures
 ### Model